 For more than 15 years now Uganda has enjoyed peace with no war going on in her land.
 President Museveni’s government has built a formidable military that has effectively protected the country from insecurity both from within and without.

 What are the concerning security and safety situations to look out for and how to stay safe in Uganda?

 Petty crimes including pickpocketing, car break-ins, phone snatching and mugging would be your biggest safety concern in Uganda.
 But these are more rampant in the bustling cities, more so in the capital Kampala City, in congested spaces of the city and in the ghettos.

 Observe the following as SOPs to safeguard against petty crimes;

-- Do not use your phone while in the congested place within the city.
+- Do not use your phone while in a congested place within the city.
 Smartphone are the most targeted items by petty thieves in Uganda as they are easy to sell off.

 - Do not leave your phone unattended to, if not using it put it in your pocket.

-- Always have your window glasses up when driving through the city or simply do not use your phone or have any easy to pick valuables near an open window
+- Always have your car window glasses up when driving through the city or simply do not use your phone nor have any easy to pick valuables near an open window

 - Ensure your car doors are locked when traveling

 - Do not display a lot of money in public